 Libby Baldwin: It started like any other job I suppose.
-My first couple of years I started coming to the Pacific Northwest for like a few days after I graduated from college.
+In my first couple of years, I started coming to the Pacific Northwest for a few days after I graduated from college.
 I met a captain in Washington state who became kind of a mentor for me and he's still a really good friend.
-I basically begged him to take me out and teach me how to work on whale boats.
+I basically begged him to take me out and teach me how to work on whaleboats.

 Kim: Okay, and you specializing obviously in whales.
 What's the season like, are you guaranteed to see a whale?